alok-ai-lab/MRep-DeepInsight/README.md

     * `func_FS_class_basedCAM`: This function performs class-based CAM, i.e., each class will have a distinct CAM.
     * `func_FeatureSelection_avgCAM`: This function finds the common CAM across all the samples.

-5. Non-image to image conversion: two core sub-functions of `func_Prepare_Data` are used to convert samples from non-image to image.
+5. Non-image to image conversion: two core sub-functions of `func_Prepare_Data` and `func_integrated` are used to convert samples from non-image to image.
 These are described below.

     * `Cart2Pixel`: The input to this function is the entire Training set.
 The output is the feature or gene locations Z in the pixel frame.
 The size of the pixel frame is pre-defined by the user.